 In the wintry weeks prior to the pandemic, many of us likely dreamed of better weather, and perhaps even a change of scenery to somewhere new and different.
-But if you had plans for a summer vacation, chances are they’ve been significantly altered or outright canceled.
+But if you had plans for a summer vacation in 2020, chances are they were significantly altered or outright canceled.

 If your goal is getting away on a budget, these experts tips can help.

 See related: Best travel credit cards

 Kevin Payne, who writes about his own family travels and finances at Family Money Adventure, says the most important tip for anyone who wants to save on travel is a matter of common sense.

 “Be flexible with where you travel … and try to be open about the dates you travel on,” he says.

 As an expert who books travel regularly, Payne is intimately familiar with just how much pricing can vary for airfare and hotels across different dates and destinations.
 If you have any flexibility at all, he says, you’ll be in the best position to save big and potentially score a deal.

 To start your search, Payne suggests creating a list of potential destinations you might want to visit, as well as dates you could potentially travel on.

 “From there, use a website like Google Flights to compare pricing among all the different airlines,” he says.
 “It can be shocking just how different pricing can vary from Miami to Fort Lauderdale to Tampa, or from a Tuesday to a Friday for departure.”